‘Neon’ – exhibits on theme of Light – at the Grundy Art Gallery

 ‘NEON’ – new piece for LightPool at Grundy Art Gallery

-This year the light-themed programming is back with ‘Neon’ and a specially commissioned Neon exhibition featuring the work of some of the most talented artists in the world, including a piece by Tracey Emin.
+In 2016 the light-themed programme was back with ‘Neon’ and a specially commissioned Neon exhibition.
+It featured the work of some of the most talented artists in the world, including this piece by Tracey Emin.